codess-aus/pycon-thailand/docs/the-expert.md

 ![The Expert](assets/expert.jpg)

-The Expert feels they must know everything about Python and answer every question.
+The Expert feels they must know everything - Python, Devops, Infrastructure as Code, Testing, Security - and be able to answer every question on any topic.
 This mindset can lead to stress and burnout.

 ---